 The United States has coordinated its efforts with Interim President Guaidó and encouraged other countries to recognize his government.
 On January 10, 2019, the U.S. State Department condemned Maduro's "illegitimate usurpation of power."
 President Trump recognized Guaidó as interim president of Venezuela on January 23 and has encouraged other governments to do the same.
-The Administration has since blocked the Maduro regime's access to revenue from Venezuela's state oil company and imposed targeted sanctions (visa bans and financial sanctions) on some Maduro officials.
+The Administration has since blocked the Maduro regime's access to revenue from Venezuela's state oil company and imposed targeted sanctions (visa bans and financial sanctions) on Maduro officials and their families.
 President Trump and Vice President Mike Pence have repeatedly asserted that "all options are on the table" to address the Venezuela situation, including using U.S. military force.

 On January 24, 2019, Secretary of State Michael Pompeo announced that the United States would provide \$20 million in additional humanitarian assistance to the people of Venezuela at Guaidó's request.
-The United States has since pre-positioned roughly 400 tons of emergency supplies (food, hygiene and medical kits) on Venezuela's borders with Colombia and Brazil.
+The United States prepositioned roughly 400 tons of emergency supplies (food, hygiene and medical kits) on Venezuela's borders with Colombia and Brazil as of mid-February 2019.